 For those of you who are not Mark Masons, a very friendly welcome awaits you, and I know you will derive considerable pleasure in expanding your masonic horizons by joining our happy degree.

 R.W.
 Bro.
-Mike Heenan - Provincial Grand Master
+Kevin Spencer - Provincial Grand Master

 About the degree